-- Scottish Women's Aid Survivor Reference Group - Rape Crisis Scotland Survivor Reference Group - The Scottish Commission on Learning Disabilities Power Women session is also open to People First's Gender-Based Violence Group.
+- Scottish Women's Aid Survivor Reference Group - Rape Crisis Scotland Survivor Reference Group - The Scottish Commission on Learning Disabilities Power Women session, which was also open to the People First's Gender-Based Violence Group.

 Women volunteered their time and personal experiences and received a token of thanks worth £30.
 In total, 15 women participated in three sessions.